ibexa/documentation-developer/docs/guide/recommendation.md

 # Personalization

-The Recommendation Bundle extends the functionality of eZ Platform with a personalization engine, powered by [YOOCHOOSE](https://yoochoose.com/).
+The [eZ Systems Recommendation Bundle](https://github.com/ezsystems/EzSystemsRecommendationBundle) extends the functionality of eZ Platform with a Personalization Solution, powered by [YOOCHOOSE](https://www.yoochoose.com).
-It allows you to track the way visitors use your website and suggests recommended content to them based on their behavior.
-You can also use the personalized search (content suggestions) and personalized newsletter features (embedding recommendations in your newsletters).
+It allows you to track the way visitors use your website and recommends content based on their behavior.
+You can also use the personalized search (content suggestions) and personalized newsletter features (embedding personalized content in your newsletters).

 !!! tip "More information"

     - [eZ Services documentation](https://doc.ezplatform.com/projects/ezservices)

-!!! note "Recommendation Bundle v1"
+!!! note "Personalization Bundle v1"

     This page covers Recommendation Bundle v2, which is the latest version, used with all current releases of eZ Platform.
     If you are still using Recommendation Bundle v1, contact support@yoochoose.com if you need information.